vintasoftware/playbook/development_practices.md

 It consists of one person ‘driving’, taking the keyboard and coding or doing the work, while the other one is ‘navigating.’
 The Navigator’s job is to pay attention to the work being done by the driver while keeping the big picture in mind.
 They should guide the driver in the right direction.
 The driver must explain verbally every decision they make; otherwise, the navigator might lose interest and may stop paying attention.
 It’s healthy to switch roles every X minutes.

 ### Ping-Pong
 This technique embraces Test-Driven Development (TDD) and is perfect for a clearly defined task implemented in a test-driven way.
-A good strategy for this approach is to have one person writing the tests while the other tries to pass them.
+A good strategy for this approach is to have one person writing the tests while the other tries to get them to pass.
 As in the previous approach, you should be switching roles often.

 ### Strong-Style
 This technique is handy for knowledge transfer, described in much more detail by [Llewellyn Falco](https://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html).
 The rule: "For an idea to go from your head into the computer, it MUST go through someone else's hands.”
 In this style, the navigator is usually the person much more experienced with the setup or task at hand, while the driver is a novice (with the language, the tool, the codebase, ...).
 The experienced person mostly stays in the navigator role and guides the novice.